tsanghan/sctp-ce6-mod3.10/README.md

 GitHub Worflow is tested locally with `act` (https://nektosact.com/introduction.html)

-Please see asciinema screencast below (click on the image) on `act` in action.
+Please see asciinema screencast below (click on the image) to see `act` in action.

 [![asciicast](https://asciinema.org/a/iLqUciLWD1yi6VaciPKXQF0fH.svg)](https://asciinema.org/a/iLqUciLWD1yi6VaciPKXQF0fH)